macfisher/sorcmon/README.md

 *  *  *  *
-DISCLAIMER: sorcmon uses PHPMailer, which uses a different license than the sorcmon monitoring tools.
+DISCLAIMER:
-            The sorcmon project's 'sorcmon' directory contains PHPMailer code and its associated license.
+    sorcmon uses PHPMailer to send the results of its monitoring tools.
+Please take note and reference the separate licenses associated with each project.

 </pre>